 Biconomy Dashboard allows developers to register their DApps (Decentralized Applications), smart contracts and manage methods/api on which a developer wants to enable meta transactions or gasless transactions.

-You will get OTP to your registered email address, enter the same on the verify email pop-up on the dashboard.
+- You will get a confirmation link to your registered email address, click on the same to verify email.

 Now you can register your DApps and enable meta transactions.

-The developer can register a DApp just by using a DApp name and network on which the DApp is deployed.
-In the Alpha version, Ropsten, Kovan, Matic Testnet and Matic Beta Mainnet are supported.
+The developer can register a dApp just by using a dApp name and network on which the dApp is deployed.

-After DApp creation, you’ll have a DApp ID and an API Key generated.
-Copy these values as you’ll be needing them when you integrate Biconomy SDK (Mexa) in your DApp interface.
+After dApp creation, you’ll have an API Key generated.
+Copy the value as you’ll be needing it when you integrate Biconomy SDK (Mexa) in your dApp interface.

-After DApp registration, on the home page, click “View DApp”.
+- After dApp registration, on the home page, click “Smart Contracts”.

-On the DApp details page, click “Add contract” to add a smart contract on which you want to enable Meta-transaction.
+- On the dApp details page, click “Add” to add a smart contract on which you want to enable Meta-transaction.

-On the “Add Smart Contract” page, enter the contract name, address and ABI, then click “Add”.
+- On the “Add Smart Contract” page, enter the contract name, address and ABI, Meta Transaction Type then click “Add”.

 After the Smart Contracts are added, the last step you need to do is to select and add meta APIs i.e., your smart contract methods on which you need to enable meta transactions.

-If you don’t add any API, meta transaction functionality will not be applied to your smart contract.
+If you don’t add any methods, meta transaction functionality will not be applied to your smart contract.

-Click “New API”, select Smart Contract, Method (for which you want to enable meta transactions), enter the name of your API then click “Add”.
+- Now select Smart Contract, Method (for which you want to enable meta transactions), enter the name of your method then click “Add”.

-Your API will not persist in the database at this point of time.
+- Your selection will not persist in the database at this point of time.

-You can add more than one API.
-Added APIs will be visible at the bottom.
+- You can add more than one methods.
+Added methods will be visible at the bottom.
 Click on “Save” to persist them in database.

 Congratulations!
 You have now successfully registered your DApp on the Mexa dashboard and enabled the meta transaction feature.
 The next step is to integrate Mexa SDK in your DApp code.